 Jera’s Jamboree receives payments for affiliate advertising.
 This is at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.
 As a Cratejoy affiliate I earn if you click on a link and shop from my link.
 Please see my disclosure policy for more information.

-This pattern is written for sizes Small to 3X using US crochet terms.
+My pattern is written for sizes Small to 3X using US crochet terms.

 All sizes are worked the same until the armhole depth is reached and then only 3 sides of the hexagon are crocheted to continue extending the front and back for your size (diagrams are included).